 Yes.
 The entire amount of property tax paid can be claimed as deduction as the deduction is on a payment basis.
 Thus, it can be claimed in the year in which it is paid.

-Estimating your taxes before you file your tax return is an essential part of tax planning.
+Estimating your taxes before you file your tax return with this tool.

-Avoid the last minute hassle of arranging your rent receipts for claiming HRA exemption.
+Avoid the last-minute hassle of arranging your rent receipts for claiming HRA exemption.
 Use our free rent receipt generator and save taxes.

 Have you also been stuck between the choice of a more beneficial tax regime??
 Relax!!
 We have made it easier for you.

 Lower your tax liability through tax exemptions.
-Section 80C allows you to be eligible for tax deduction upto Rs.1.5 lakh per year.
+Section 80C allows you to be eligible for tax deductions upto Rs.1.5 lakh per year.

 Get your personal eCA to do tax filing for you.
 And it is personal, convenient & fast with maximum refund calculated for you.